tomcodes/dotfiles-1/README.md

 Colors can be easily visualized using https://terminal.sexy.

+## Icons

+A pached font from [nerdfonts](https://nerdfonts.com) is used.
+It contains a large list of icons.
+In order to copy them into configuration files, the tool `gucharmap` can be handy.

 ## Visual Studio Code

 The configuration of `vscode` is saved in this repo but the list of extensions does not save automatically.
 Here is the command to update the list of extensions.